Joya de Cerén (Joya de Ceren)

 Many centuries ago the Mayan village, now called Joya de Ceren, experienced sudden disaster – the eruption of nearby Loma volcano covered the village with a thick layer of ash.
 The calamity of Mayan farmers turned into the luck of contemporary archaeologists – this Mayan Pompeii has provided us with valuable knowledge about the daily lives of those ancient people.

 Map of the site

 If you see this after your page is loaded completely, leafletJS files are missing.

 Life among volcanoes

-First known traces of Mayan settlement in the western El Salvador are from 1200 BC or, possibly even from 3000 BC – possibly the oldest Maya community.
+First known traces of Mayan settlement in western El Salvador are from 1200 BC or, possibly even from 3000 BC – possibly the oldest Maya community.
 It seems, Maya people developed their farming villages here successfully until a catastrophic eruption of Ilopango Volcano in the 5th century AD.
-Area around Joya de Cerén turned into a white desert and was abandoned.
+The area around Joya de Cerén turned into a white desert and was abandoned.

 Maya culture elsewhere was developing, but this desert waited.
 Volcanic ash gradually turned into fertile soil.

 People returned to this area approximately one century later.
 It is not entirely clear when a densely built village developed – but it happened before the end of the 6th century.
 It was not major center – just one of many villages in this fertile land.

 Eruption of Loma